 After publishing his prediction, McCray headed off to China in August of 1987 on sabbatical.
 In October, McCray was in his apartment, practicing dialog in Mandarin with his teacher from Peking University.
 He got a phone call from Japan's Institute of Space Astronomy informing him that the x-rays he'd predicted had been found.
-"I was whooping and hollering I was so excited," he says.
+"I was whooping and hollering I was so excited,"

+he says.
 "But I couldn't do much else because my teacher said I had to explain what had happened in Mandarin.
 It took me more than an hour because I had to figure out how to say words like 'x-rays' in Chinese!"

 McCray was hooked.
-He realized he had the tools in hand helium ions emitted not only to study the supernova, but also to make predictions about its behavior.
-In the ensuing 25 years, he and his When they compared colleagues have studied this remarkable event in the visible, gen to carbon in the ring and in the debris, they found ultraviolet, and x-ray wavelengths.
-They have figured out 10 times more nitrogen and 10 times less carbon in the the reasons for the star's spectacular demise and important aspects of the original star's structure and chemistry before the ring itself had 10 times more nitrogen than the init exploded.
+He realized he had the tools in hand helium ions emitted the by not only to study the supernova, but also to make predic- debris and the illuminated ring. tions about its behavior.
+In the ensuing 25 years, he and his When they compared the ratio of nitrocolleagues have studied this remarkable event in the visible, gen to carbon in the ring and in the debris, they found ultraviolet, and x-ray wavelengths.
+They have figured out 10 times more nitrogen and 10 times less carbon in the the reasons for the star's spectacular demise and important debris cloud than in the ring.
+They already knew that aspects of the original star's structure and chemistry before the ring itself had 10 times more nitrogen than the interstellar space around it. it exploded.

-McCray and his collaborators found four pieces of circumstantial evidence that the blue supergiant was undergoing a core merger of two stars when it exploded.
-First, the cylindrical debris cloud in the center of the illuminated ring suggests the presence of two stellar cores.
-Second, there are two faint outer rings beyond the brightly illuminated ring that resemble the planetary nebulae surrounding binary star systems.
-Third, since there is no second star to be found, the two original stars must have merged.
+two original stars must have merged.
 Finally, the progenitors of supernova explosions are typically red giant stars, not blue giants.
 However, a progenitor star formed by a merger of two stellar cores might be blue instead of red.

 The two-star merger theory also explains a key step in the evolution of the star that exploded.
-About 20,000 years prior to the supernova, a huge red supergiant star (formed during the early steps of the merger) shed a dense outer layer to become a smaller blue supergiant star.
-This outer layer now makes up the illuminated ring (about istry of interstellar matter.
-Though mostly retired, he one light year across) that encircles the debris cloud.
-The glistening diamond-like structures are hot spots that McCray and his students predicted would develop when the supernova shockwave encountered dense fingers of gas in the layer originally shed by the larger star.
+About 20,000 years prior to the supernova, a huge red supergiant star (formed during the early steps of the merger) shed a his students predicted would develop when the supernova of stars in a neighboring galaxy. shockwave encountered dense fingers of gas in the layer originally shed by the larger star.

-More recently, McCray and his colleagues have been able to study ultraviolet light signals from carbon, nitrogen, and the by debris and the illuminated ring. the ratio of nitrodebris cloud than in the ring.
-They already knew that terstellar space around it.
+More recently, McCray and his colleagues have been able to study ultraviolet light signals from carbon, nitrogen, and